The personnel file explained

 • Employee records only need to be collected once and can be easily accessed regardless of how many times they need to be retrieved

-• Improve information access across your organisation with 24/7 available personnel files
+• Improve information access across your organization with 24/7 available personnel files

 • Get peace of mind with secure HR software. kiwiHR keeps employee records safe by encrypting files and locking them behind another layer of security